tjacobs/CarND-Path-Planning-Project/README.md

 I then add these five waypoints to our spline, as shown on line 325 in main.cpp.
 But before doing so, I translate and rotate them so that the point where the car is is x=0, and the car's current heading means that increasing x results in y=0 to go straight ahead, i.e. rotate so that the angle 0 means head straight ahead.
 This helps with making the splines have a unique x point for each y value.

-To make the car's travels smooth, I load up the new path with what was leftover from the calculated path previously.
+To make the car's travels smooth, I load up the new path with what was left over from the calculated path previously.

 Then comes the fun part with splines.
 I pick a point out 30 meters ahead of the car, and calculate the spline's y value for that point.
 Then I calculate the direct distance to that x, y point from the 0, 0 car's position.
 Then I chop up that distance with 'n' points, where is calculated so that given that the simulator waits 0.02 seconds between positioning the car at each point, we're travelling at our target speed, converting from miles per hour to meters per second.